 “Anticholinergics” are drugs or other substances that either block or reduce the activity of the neurotransmitter acetylcholine throughout the body and brain.
 Some natural, plant-based anticholinergic compounds have a long history of use in traditional forms of folk medicine, while other, more modern anticholinergic drugs are routinely used by medical professionals to treat a wide variety of specific symptoms or conditions.
 In this post, we’ll provide an overview of what these compounds are, how they work, and review some of the current or potential applications of these compounds.
 Read on to learn more about the interesting science behind these drugs!

 Disclaimer: This article is not a recommendation or endorsement for any of the drugs or other compounds mentioned throughout this post.
 Many of these medications have only been FDA-approved for the treatment of certain specific medical conditions, and most can only be safely and legally taken by prescription and with oversight from a licensed medical professional.
 We have written this post for informational purposes only, and our goal is solely to inform people about the science behind these drugs’ effects, biological mechanisms, and potential health applications.
 None of the information in this post should ever be used to replace conventional medical care or treatment — and always be sure to discuss any new supplements or medications with your doctor first!

 What Are Anticholinergics?

 Some anticholinergics, such as hyoscamine, are derived from plants and other natural sources.
-The fruit and leaves of the plant Atropa Belladonna (atropine), or Deadly Nightshade, are also known to have anticholinergic effects [R, R].
+For example, the fruit and leaves of the plant Atropa Belladonna (atropine), sometimes also known as “Deadly Nightshade,” are believed to have anticholinergic effects [3, 4].

 Mechanism of Action